 For so many reasons this city became so famous: first of all Sharm-el-Sheikh gave the Red Sea an international reputation as one of the world's most extraordinary diving sites.
 Second the city has so many resorts and hotels and all possibilities for tourists.
 And the third - the city is too clean and is considered a piece of paradise.
 One more reason makes Sharm-el-Sheikh have this standing - the coral reefs of Ras Mohammed, Tiran and the Aqaba coast, on which Sharm el Sheikh built its legendary reputation.

-Sharm El-Sheikh city has been subdivided into six homogeneous centers namely: the old market or old Sharm, Um el Sid plateau or Haddaba, N'ema bay or Marina the center of the city, Ras Nosrani where the airport lies, and Ghargana to the north of the airport.
+Sharm El-Sheikh city has been subdivided into six homogeneous centers namely: the old market or old Sharm, Um el Sid plateau or Haddaba, Na'ama bay or Marina the center of the city, Ras Nosrani where the airport lies, and Ghargana to the north of the airport or Nabq.

 Sharm El-Sheikh International Airport has been developed and expanded to receive big plane and the steady increase in the number of flights; it is accommodating now 1500 passenger/hour.
 There are three port of Sharm El-Sheikh, which can accommodate different types of Boats and Ships, offer different Services to connecting the city with the world, besides smaller local ports for diving boats.

--Na'ama bay port: it is dedicated to the smal boat of diving and snorkeling.
+2-Na'ama bay port: it is dedicated to the small boat of diving and snorkeling.

-- Travco port: it is dedicated to the smal boat of diving and snorkeling.
+3- Travco port: it is dedicated to the small boat of diving and snorkeling.